Director of Public Prosecutions

 - Give specific direction to the Gardaí in cases where requested

 The DPP's Office is independent.
 The Government cannot order the DPP to prosecute or not to prosecute any particular case.

 The DPP decides whether to prosecute in serious criminal cases, such as murder, manslaughter, sexual offences, or fatal road incidents.

 The Gardaí may prosecute less serious crimes, but they still prosecute in the name of the DPP who has the right to tell the Gardaí how to deal with the case.

-What happens if the DPP decides to prosecute?
+If the DPP decides to prosecute

 The Gardaí then compile a book of evidence against the accused.
 The book of evidence includes: